oelin/node-replicate/README.md

 ## Introduction

 [Replicate](https://replicate.com) is an online platform for running machine learning models in the cloud.
-This package implements a lightweight client for their anonymous API, allowing you to run [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion), [Whisper](https://replicate.com/openai/whisper) and other cutting-edge models with just a few lines of code 😊👌.
+This package implements a lightweight client for their anonymous API, allowing you to run [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion), [Whisper](https://replicate.com/openai/whisper) and other cutting-edge models in just a few lines of code 😊👌.

 ## Features

-* Run Replicate models anonymously 👻.
+* Run models anonymously 👻.
-* Track pending predictions ⌛.
+* Monitor pending predictions ⏰.
-* Very lightweight - under 100 lines of code ⚡.
+* Lightweight - under 100 lines of code 🔥.

 ## Installation